jerffmar/BitBeatsPWA/README.md

   3. Return the normalized metadata payload used throughout the app.

 This removes the need for the browser to ship heavy WASM binaries while keeping fingerprint identification mandatory.

+## 🗄 Server-Side Storage & Seeding

+- Each user can upload up to **15GB** of audio files.
+- Uploaded files are stored server-side and seeded via WebTorrent using all trackers in `trackers.txt`.
+- Files are deleted after **90 days** unless re-uploaded or renewed by any user.
+- If multiple users upload the same file (by fingerprint/hash), the expiry is renewed and all uploaders are tracked.
+- Deduplication ensures only one copy of each unique file is stored and seeded.